Magnus becomes earl

-The Orkneyinga Saga is not clear on the reason the cousins turned on each other.
-It simply states that men of "evil disposition" began stirring trouble between Hakon and Magnus.
+Orkneyinga saga is not clear why the cousins turned on each other, simply stating that men of “evil disposition” began stirring trouble.

 Whatever their motives, the agitators succeeded in creating enmity between Magnus and Hakon, so much so that they drew up for battle at a "thing" - an assembly - on the Orkney Mainland.